CivicActions/open-practice/docs/README-PartnerPlaybook.md

 We operate on the pillars of digital public goods, which include open knowledge, open data, open code and open standards.
 With this, we also maintain a belief in the power of community—inviting contribution from a wider community of fellow technologists, practitioners and emerging talent.
 And, above all, we are guided by our values of balance, openness and care.

 The [Partner Playbook](https://docs.google.com/document/d/1JEvEvUEkaNUcM06UMOgcWqMi5wcVrPFBZfylH7JK_4Y/edit?tab=t.0#heading=h.x9g098saogxd) is open to receive comments as contributed thoughts, edits and questions.
+We also provide a version as a [Word Document](https://github.com/CivicActions/open-practice/blob/main/docs/_Template%20-%20Partner%20Playbook.docx).

 CivicActions, as the maintaining party, commits to routinely review comments, follow up on questions and add edits deemed to best align with the objective of the Playbook.

 **If you have questions or ideas, please contact:**
 Keith Kawasaki, Director, Growth & Partnerships